 When about half of the powdered sugar has been added, the mixture should start to form a lump around the dough hook.
 Continue adding another couple of cups of powdered sugar until the fondant starts to release from the sides.
 Use your spatula to help the process along.

 Step 10: At this point, microwave your one and a quarter pounds of Wilton fondant on high for around 40 seconds, until it is soft and pliable.
 Be careful not to overheat as hot fondant can burn you.

 Step 11: Grease your hands with shortening and pull the the fondant off the hook.
 Put the whole lump into the bowl with the leftover powdered sugar.
 Add the softened fondant and start kneading everything together.

 Step 12: Continue kneading until the powdered sugar and the Wilton fondant is completely combined.
 Knead in a little more powdered sugar if the mixture still feels too sticky.

 Step 13: You can use the fondant immediately, or wrap it in plastic wrap or a large Ziplock bag until needed.
 If you store it for later use, you may need to heat the fondant for 30 seconds or so in the microwave before starting to roll it out.

 You can color your fondant as usual with gel colors, but to achieve dark colors like black, red and purple, add the color at the melted marshmallow stage.
 Omit two tablespoons of water and replace them with two tablespoons of your chosen color.
 For a lighter shade, replace less water with color.
 To tint the fondant to a truer white, you can add white food coloring.

 LMF will give you great quality results at a fraction of the cost you would pay for store-bought fondant.
-Use it with carved cakes like Elisa Strauss’ Sculpted Dog Cake, or for covering in the traditional way like Colette Peters in her Vintage Cakes, Modern Methods class, or try the methods presented in Clean & Simple Cake Design.
+Use it for covering cakes in the traditional way like Colette Peters in her Vintage Cakes, Modern Methods class, or try the methods presented in Clean & Simple Cake Design.

 LMF recipe reproduced with the kind permission of Elizabeth Marek from Artisan Cake Company.